scotws/tinkasm/docs/MANUAL.md

 ## Overview

-The Tinkerer's Assembler (TinkAsm for short) is a multi-pass assembler for the 6502, 65c02, and 65816 8/16-MPUs.
-It is written in simple Python 3 code with the intention to give computer hobbyists an assembler that is not only easy to understand, but also easy to modify and adapt to their own needs.
-It uses the Typist's Assembler Notation (TAN) and is released under the GPL.
+The Tinkerer's Assembler (TinkAsm for short) is a multi-pass assembler for the 6502, 65c02, and 65816 8/16-MPUs written in Python.
+Its aim is to provide hobbyists with an assembler that will run on almost any operating system while being easy to understand and easy to modify.

 ## Philosophy